encointer/book/src/ssi.md

 [XCMP](https://wiki.polkadot.network/docs/en/learn-crosschain) can be used to verify a certain enclave is registered as an encointer-worker and has passed remote attestation on the encointer platform.

+Please see our [sybil-defense demo video](https://www.youtube.com/watch?v=Fw2dalJO1hM) to learn how sybil defense works within the Polkadot ecosystem of parachains.